-Net revenues in the Private Bank infor 2023 are anticipated to remain essentially flatbe slightly higher compared to 2022.
+Net revenues in the Private Bank in 2023 are anticipated to remain essentially flat compared to 2022.
 The year-on-year comparison will be impacted by the non-recurrence of a gain on the sale of the Deutsche Bank Financial Advisors business in Italy and by lower revenues from workout activities in Sal.
 Oppenheim.
-Revenues excluding these specific items are expected to be slightly higher compared to 2022 driven by net positive effects from the rising interest rate environment and by continued business growth despite an expected slowdown in loan volume growth, especially in the German mortgage book.
+Revenues excluding these specific items are expected to be slightly higher compared to 2022 driven by net positive effects from the rising interest rate environment and by continued business growth despite an expected slowdown of their loan volume growth of, especially in the German mortgage book.

-In the Private Bank Germany, revenues are expected to be higher compared to 2022.
-Net interest income is expected to grow driven by higher deposit revenues which will be partly offset by reduced funding benefits.
-Fee income is expected to be lower driven by changes in contractual and regulatory conditions.
+In the Private Bank Germany, revenues are expected to be-slightly higher compared to 2022.
+Net interest income is expected to grow driven by higher deposit revenues which will be partly offset by reduced funding benefits-including from the ECB's Targeted Longer Term Refinancing Operations ("TLTRO") program.
+Fee income is expected to be slightly-lower with increases in investment product revenues more than offset driven by-impacts-from-changes in contractual and regulatory conditions.
 Fee income from investment product revenues is expected to be essentially flat.

-Net revenues in the International Private Bank are expected to be lower compared to 2022 driven by the non-recurrence of the aforementioned gain on sale in Italy of approximately € 310 million and Sal.
+Net revenues in the International Private Bank are expected to be slightly lower compared to 2022 driven by the non-recurrence of the aforementioned gain in Italy of approximately € 310 million and Sal.
 Oppenheim workout revenues of approximately € 130 million.
-Excluding these specific items, revenues are anticipated to be slightly higheressentially flat year on year reflecting continued business growth supported by prior relationship manager hiring.
-Positive impacts from rising interest rates driven by deposit products in the EMEA region are expected to more than compensate for be in part offset by continued headwinds in the impact of APAC region, reduced funding benefits and of forgone revenues after the aforementioned business sale.
+Excluding these specific items, revenues are anticipated to be slightly higher year-on-year reflecting continued business growth supported by prior relationship manager hiring.
+Positive impacts from rising interest rates are expected to more than compensate for the impact of reduced funding benefits from the ECB's TLTRO program and of forgone revenues after the aforementioned business sale.

-Driven by the current market development, Assets under Management ("AuM") volumes are now expected to be slightly higher compared to year end 2022 reflecting continued net inflows mainly in both investment products.
-Net AuM deposit outflows in the first quarter of 2023 were essentially offset by inflows in the second quarter following dedicated client deposit campaigns and deposits.
-The overall development of AuM volumes willis highly depend dependent on financial market parameters conditions, including equity indices and foreign exchange rates.
-Growth dynamics in the loan businesses in the Private Bank are expected to slow down mainly reflecting lower client demand against a backdrop of rising interest rates mainly in mortgage loans in Germany as well as client deleveraging in the APAC region.
+Assets under Management ("AuM") volumes are continued to be expected to be higher compared to year end 2022 despite netreflecting continued net inflows mainly in investment products.
+Net AuM deposit outflows in the first quarter of 2023.
+As usual, the were essentially offset by inflows in the second quarter following dedicated client deposit campaigns.
+The overall development of AuM volumes will highly depend on market parameters, including equity indices and foreign exchange rates.
+Growth dynamics in the loan businesses in the Private Bank Germany are expected to slow down mainly reflecting lower demand in mortgage loans in Germany.